-There is insufficient evidence to conclude LINX is effective and safe on the long-term for GERD treatment; additional research involving larger, randomized control trials with long-term outcomes is needed to establish its safety and efficacy, in the context of other mechanical approaches to GERD treatment that have shown benefits on the short-term but not on the long-term.
+There is insufficient evidence to conclude LINX is effective and safe on the long-term for GERD treatment.
+While short term results are promising, there is limited data on long-term effectiveness and safety of the LINX device.
+The follow-up periods in most studies may be insufficient to fully capture long-term complications or device durability.
+Additional research involving larger, randomized control trials with long-term outcomes is needed to establish its safety and efficacy, in the context of other mechanical approaches to GERD treatment that have shown benefits on the short-term but not on the long-term.